meese-os/meeseOS-manual/src/resource/overview/README.md

 ## Overview

-OS.js is a modular Web Desktop framework that consists of two parts: a client and a server.
+MeeseOS is a modular Web Desktop framework that consists of two parts: a client and a server.

 The client can run independently from the server, but the server provides a lot of features like persistent settings, authentication and backend filesystems.